buseuslu/wdi-project-1/README.md

 It was challenging to make aliens move left and right as well as down.
 After 'game-over' screen, I realised that the game was still running in the background.
 I fixed that by adding time intervals.

 ## Wins
+* Creating a fully functional game with vanilla Javascript.
-I manage to move the aliens by using this code:
+* I manage to move the aliens by using this code:
 ```javascript
 let movesMade = 0
 function moveAliens() {